openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-uiAbility.md

-# @ohos.app.ability.UIAbility
+# @ohos.app.ability.UIAbility (UIAbility)

-The **Ability** module manages the ability lifecycle and context, such as creating and destroying an ability, and dumping client information.

-This module provides the following common ability-related functions:

-- [Caller](#caller): implements sending of sequenceable data to the target ability when an ability (caller ability) invokes the target ability (callee ability).
-- [Callee](#callee): implements callbacks for registration and deregistration of caller notifications.
+UIAbility is an application component that has the UI.
+The **UIAbility** module provides lifecycle callback such as component creation, destruction, and foreground/background switching.
+It also provides the following capabilities related to component collaboration:

+- [Caller](#caller): an object returned by [startAbilityByCall](js-apis-inner-application-uiAbilityContext.md#uiabilitycontextstartabilitybycall).
+The CallerAbility (caller) uses this object to communicate with the CalleeAbility (callee).
+- [Callee](#callee): an internal object of UIAbility.
+The CalleeAbility (callee) uses this object to communicate with the CallerAbility (caller).

 > **NOTE**
 >